 The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation.
 The Conduct Ladder is used to help pupils to understand the severity of their actions and discuss appropriate consequences according to the behaviour.
-Below are some basic guidelines.-
+Below are some basic guidelines.

 - We expect children to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place near the teacher or to sit on their own. - We expect children to try their best in all activities.
-If they do not do so, we may ask them to re-do a task. - If a child is disruptive in class, the teacher respectfully and privately reprimands him/her.
-If a child misbehaves repeatedly, we isolate the child from the rest of the class until he/she calms down and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
+If they do not do so, we may ask them to re-do a task. - If a child is disruptive in class, the teacher respectfully and privately reprimands him / her.
+If a child misbehaves repeatedly, we isolate the child from the rest of the class until he / she calms down and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
 If a child's conduct endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident and appropriate action is taken.
 If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment to discuss the situation with a view to improving the conduct of the child.
-Any incidents of a bullying nature are entered into the school Bullying Log which is maintained by the Headteacher of the Infant and Junior School or the Deputy. - Pupils receive prep, appropriate to their level within the Infant and Junior School.
+Any incidents of a bullying nature are recorded on CPOMS accordingly. - Pupils receive prep, appropriate to their level within the Infant and Junior School.
 We request that this prep is completed to the best of their ability and handed in punctually.
-If prep is repeatedly forgotten, incomplete or of a standard beneath that expected of the student, sanctions may be implemented and, in matters of significance, parents may be called in. - All pupils have timetabled Games, PE and Swimming lessons each week.
+If prep is repeatedly forgotten, incomplete or of a standard beneath that expected of the pupil, sanctions may be implemented and, in matters of significance, parents may be called in. - All pupils have timetabled dance, games, P.E. and swimming lessons each week.
 Specific kit is required for these lessons.
 Pupils are issued with kit reminder slips which we ask parents to sign and return to school.
-If a pupil receives 3 or more slips in a half term, they will be given a sports detention which involves some community service in the PE department.
-Repeated failure to bring kit and failure to produce a signed note from parents can result in a sanction and parents may be called in. - Key Stage 1 pupils whose behaviour falls significantly below expectations including physical or verbal aggression will spend a portion of their break or lunchtime with the Head of Key

-- Stage 1 on the day of the offence where possible or as soon as possible afterwards so that the sanction is easily linked to the behaviour.
-These are recorded in the Infant and Junior School Detention Log on ISAMs. - Key Stage 2 pupils who repeatedly fail to hand in prep, forget kit or display frequent low-level misconduct will be placed in a lunchtime detention.
-If a pupil is seen repeatedly in detention, the sanction will be escalated to an afterschool detention with the Deputy Head and an accompanying meeting with parents will be arranged.
-Detentions are recorded in the Infant and Junior School Detention Log on ISAMs.
+If a pupil receives 3 or more slips in a half term, they may be given a sports detention which involves some community service in the P.E. department.
+Repeated failure to bring in the correct kit without contact from their parents / guardians, can result in a sanction and parents / guardians may be called in. - EYFS and Key Stage 1 pupils whose behaviour falls significantly below expectations including physical or verbal aggression will spend a portion of their break or lunchtime with the Head of EYFS on the day of the offence where possible or as soon as possible afterwards so that the sanction is easily linked to the behaviour.
+These are recorded in Discipline Manager on ISAMs. - Key Stage 2 pupils who repeatedly fail to hand in prep, forget kit or display frequent low-level misconduct will be placed in a lunchtime detention.
+If a pupil accumulates two lunchtime detentions in a term, the sanction will be escalated to an after-school detention with the Deputy Head and an accompanying meeting with parents will be arranged.
+Detentions are recorded in Discipline Manager on ISAMs.